Number of lawyers in team: 59

 If you’re looking at joining Keystone, I’d give two pieces of advice.
 First of all, speak to a Keystone lawyer; we’re all fairly evangelical about the firm, whether we’ve been here for a year or ten years, and I think it would be really helpful to understand what it’s like to be a consultant here.
 And secondly, make sure you back yourself.
 If you’re a partner or a senior associate at a law firm, you’re already expected to bring in work, so why not move to Keystone where you’ll be financially remunerated for that work.
 It’s worked for me!

-To watch a video interview with Emma Clark, please click on the image to the left.
+To watch a video interview with Emma Clark, please click on the play button.